yash-61016/PolicyManager/README.md

 -Policy reference number (eg: JB123A – two letters, three digits and a letter).
 -Client name (eg: J Smith – maximum of 20 characters)

-Once the validation/calculation has been completed, a policy summary should be output: